-In this excerpt, Madison offers reasons for supporting a bill of rights.

-[1] What use then it may be asked can a bill of rights serve in popular Governments?
-[2] I answer the two following which though less essential than in other Governments, sufficiently recommend the precaution.
-[3] The political truths declared in that solemn manner acquire by degrees the character of fundamental maxims of free Government, and as they become incorporated with the national sentiment, counteract the impulses of interest and passion.
-[4] Altho' it be generally true as above stated that the danger of oppression lies in the interested majorities of the people rather than in usurped [wrongful or illegal] acts of the Government, yet there may be occasions on which the evil may spring from the latter sources [acts of government]; and on such, a bill of rights will be a good ground for an appeal to the sense of the community.

-Madison explains in his letter two very specific purposes that he believes a bill of rights can serve in a popular government.
+How does h e support the claim he makes in sentences 12, 13, and 14?
+What sente nce structure does Madison use to set forth his reasons for not viewing a bill of rights tant light"?
+Excerpt 2 - Madison offers reasons for supporting a bill of rights. then it may be asked can a bill of rights serve in popular Governments?
+[2] I answer the two following wh [3] The polit maxims of f impulses of lies in the in ment, yet the ich though less essential than in other Governments, sufficiently recommend the precaution.
+Ical truths declared in that solemn manner acquire by degrees the character of fundamental ree Government, and as they become incorporated with the national sentiment, counteract the interest and passion.
+[4] Altho' it be generally true as above stated that the danger of oppression erested majorities of the people rather than in usurped [wrongful or illegal] acts of the Government are may be occasions on which the evil may spring from the latter sources [acts of government] a bill of rights will be a good ground for an appeal to the sense of the community. plains in his letter two very specific purposes that he believes a bill of rights can serve in a ternment.
 Summarize the purpose he states in sentence 3.

-In sentence 4 what group does Madison see as the most likely source of oppression?
+In contono 4 what group does Madison see as the most likely source of enpression? in sentence 4 what group does Madison see as the most likely source of oppression?

-Judging from its context, what do you think Madison means by "interested"?
+Judging from its context, what do yo ou think Madison means by "interested"?
 Summarize the purpose for a bill of rights Madison states in sentence 4.

-Excerpt 3

-In this excerpt Madison cautions against making rights inflexible.

-[1]...Supposing a bill of rights to be proper[,] the articles which ought to compose it, admit of much discussion.
-[2] I am inclined to think that absolute restrictions in cases that are doubtful, or where emergencies may overrule them, ought to be avoided.
-[3] The restrictions however strongly marked on paper will never be regarded when opposed to the decided sense of the public; and after repeated violations in extraordinary cases, they will lose even their ordinary efficacy.
-[4] Should a Rebellion or insurrection alarm the people as well as the Government, and a suspension of the Hab.
-Corp.\ be dictated by the alarm, no written prohibitions on earth would prevent the measure.
-[5] Should an army in time of peace be gradually established in our neighbourhood by Britn: or Spain, declarations on paper would have as little effect in preventing a standing force for the public safety.
+Excerpt 3 In this excerpt Madison cautions against making rights inflexible.
+Activity: James Madison Argues For and Against a Bill of Rights [1]Supposing a bill of rights Review the central points of the textual analysis. to be proper[,] the articles which discussion.
+[2] I am inclined to think that absolute restrictions in cases ties may overrule them, ought to be avoided.
+[3] The restrictions however be regarded when opposed to the decided sense of the public; and after ases, they will lose even their ordinary efficacy.
+[4] Should a Rebellion or as the Government, and a suspension of the Hab.
+Corp. be dictated by earth would prevent the measure.
+[5] Should an army in time of peace - pourhood by Britn: or Spain, declarations on paper would have as little ef fect in preventing a standing force for Habeas corpus: a writ of habeas corpus i to prove that it has the authority to hold the is a court order that requires a government to bring a prisoner before a court and prisoner.
+It is a fundamental protection against being held in jail unlawfully and indefinitely.
+What does Madison mean by "abso lute restrictions"?
+Mhy doos he haliave that "sheelute restrictions" should be avoided?
+Why does he believe that "absolute Testrictions should be avoided?